ChilliCream/hotchocolate-docs/docs/code-first.md

 title: Code-first
 ---

 The code-first schema approach lets you built your GraphQL schema with .NET types and gives you all the goodness of strong types.
-Moreover, there is no need to switch to the GraphQL syntax in order to specify your schema you can be everything in your favourite .NET language.
+Moreover, there is no need to switch to the GraphQL syntax in order to specify your schema, you can do everything in your favourite .NET language.

 OK, let us get started and walk you through some examples in order to show the various approaches to define a schema.

 First we will look at how you can write plain .NET objects that can be used to infer GraphQL schema types.

-Define a new plain c# class called Query:
+Define a new plain C# class called Query:

 ```csharp
 public class Query